kbingham/libcamera/Documentation/guides/pipeline-handler.rst

   and BT.656 parallel protocols.
   ..
 TODO: Insert references to the open CSI-2 (and other) specification.

-- Image Signal Processor (ISP): specialized media processor which applies digital transformation on image streams.
-ISP can be integrated as part of the SoC as memory interfaced system peripherals or packaged as stand-alone chips connected to the application processor through a bus.
-Libcamera mostly target in-system ISP designs but can equally support external ISP chips or be instrumented to use other system provided resources, such as  GPU or an FPGA IP block.
-ISPs expose a software programming interface that allows the configuration of the several processing blocks which realize an "Image Transformation Pipeline".
-An ISP usually produces 'processed' images streams and the metadata describing the processing steps applied to the produced frames.
+- Image Signal Processor (ISP): A specialized media processor which applies digital transformations on image streams.
+ISPs can be integrated as part of the SoC as a memory interfaced system peripheral or packaged as stand-alone chips connected to the application processor through a bus.
+Most hardware used by libcamera makes use of in-system ISP designs but pipelines can equally support external ISP chips or be instrumented to use other system resources such as a GPU or an FPGA IP block.
+ISPs expose a software programming interface that allows the configuration of multiple processing blocks which form an "Image Transformation Pipeline".
+An ISP usually produces 'processed' image streams along with the metadata describing the processing steps which have been applied to generate the output frames.

 - Camera Sensor: digital component that integrates an image sensor with control electronics and usually a lens.
 It interfaces to the SoC image receiver ports